 Soon the telling of the stories surrounding the artifacts became a key component of the Museum’s offerings.
 In the 2000’s the Museum was rebranded as ‘The Baseball Heritage Museum” at which time it also formalized its commitment to bringing baseball and education together.
 In 2014, after several years as a presence in the Gateway District, the Museum moved to its current location, the former ticket office at the newly renovated League Park in the historic Hough Neighborhood of Cleveland.

-The Museum is now physically positioned to tell its stories of challenge and perseverance from the center of a neighborhood whose own history has many parallels.
-It also presents the Museum with the opportunity to become a community anchor in the neighborhood’s revitalization.
-The Museum is committed to expanding its presence and service to the neighborhood and the community.
-This commitment takes the form of neighborhood focused programming and events, youth education offerings that use the lessons of baseball to teach the lessons of life, and activities for seniors that bring delight as memories come to life.
+The Museum is committed to expanding its presence and service to the neighborhood and the community in order to be a responsible member of the community.
+Our commitment takes the form of neighborhood-focused programming and events, youth education offerings that use the lessons of baseball to teach the lessons of life, and activities for seniors that bring delight as memories come to life.